roman-milk/roman-milk.github.io/human-android.md

  Bob watched them from the doorway, while they were absorbed in a training exercise.
 Rebecca's mouth was gripping the dildo, as it disappeared down her throat.
 He watched the muscles of her neck relax then expand, as the dildo slid down it.

  They were both oblivious to his presence, as they practised a dutiful slave's skills.
 "Well done, Rebecca," he beamed at her.
 "You too Anne, you're a good teacher," he smiled at them.
-Report_Story #2